John Kasper

-John Kasper (October 21, 1929 – April 7, 1998), born Frederick John Kasper, Jr., was a Ku Klux Klan member and segregationist who took a militant stand against racial integration during the civil rights movement.
+Frederick John Kasper Jr. (October 21, 1929 – April 7, 1998) was an American politician, Ku Klux Klan member, and a segregationist who took a militant stand against racial integration during the civil rights movement.

 Life

-Educated at Columbia University, Kasper became a devotee of Ezra Pound and corresponded with the poet as a student.
+Raised in Merchantville, New Jersey, and educated at Columbia University, Kasper became a devotee of Ezra Pound and corresponded with the poet as a student.
 Between 1950 and 1963, Kasper sent 400 letters to Pound and received an unknown number of replies (Pound's letters to Kasper are lost).
 In the letters Kasper identifies with Pound and, within a short time of beginning the correspondence, he considered himself Pound's main disciple.

 Directed by Pound, Kasper began a small press (Square Dollar Press) in 1951, to publish works Pound favored.
 In 1953, Kasper opened the Make It New bookshop in Greenwich Village, displaying Pound's letters in the shop window.
 Kasper campaigned against racial integration in the Southern United States, calling it a Jewish plot.
 In those activities and others, Kasper believed he was disseminating the poet's ideas.
 Pound's association with Kasper caused chagrin among those who were attempting to have Pound released from St. Elizabeths Hospital, where he was incarcerated on charges of treason.

 After running the bookshop in Greenwich Village, Kasper moved to Washington, D.C., where he befriended Pound and set up a company to publish the poet's works, as well as those of others such as Charles Olson.
 Imbibing Pound's right-wing ideas, Kasper formed the Seaboard Citizens Council immediately after the ruling of the Supreme Court in the Brown v.
 Board of Education case, with the aim of preventing desegregation in Washington.

-During the 1970s, Kasper returned to Merchantville, NJ where he had grown up.
+During the 1970s, Kasper returned to Merchantville, New Jersey, where he had grown up.
 In this time, he worked as an accountant for a train company.
 Also at this time, he fathered a child.
 His daughter, named Ruthanne Rose, was born in December 1978.
 After she was born, Kasper left the area.

 Kasper was known to be in Florida and North Carolina for a time.
 He married a woman in 1992 and had another child in 1995 before his death in 1998.